sqreen/PyMiniRacer/CONTRIBUTING.md

         left off due to [`sccache`](https://github.com/mozilla/sccache).
 The jobs should *eventually* complete within the time limit.
 You can observe their slow progress using the Ninja build status (e.g., `[1645/2312] CXX obj/v8_foo_bar.o`).

+### Hotfix releases

+To hotfix a prior release:

+1. Prepare the fix as a `feature` branch as normal, and merge it into `main`.

+1. Pick the next revision number.
+This will typically be a patch-version update on the current release name.

+1. Create a new release branch for the hotfix:

+    ```sh
+    BASE_RELEASE=the release you are hotfixing, starting with the letter v.
+E.g., "v0.12.0".
+    NEXT_RELEASE=the next tag, starting with the letter v.
+E.g., "v0.12.1".
+    $ git checkout "release/${BASE_RELEASE}"
+    $ git pull
+    $ git checkout -b "release/${NEXT_RELEASE}"
+    ```

+1. Hotfix the commit(s) created in step #1 onto the new release branch.

+1. Create a version update commit:

+    1. Update `HISTORY.md` with a summary of changes since the last release.

+    1. Update `src/py_mini_racer/__about__.py` with the new revision number.

+1. Commit and push the new release branch to GitHub.

+1. Merge this branch into `main`. *All content on release branches should be included in `main`.*

+1. Observe the build process on GitHub Actions.
+It should build and push docs and upload wheels to PyPI automatically.